 Spinach is one that you should consider if you are not already eating it.
 There are many health benefits attributed to eating this dark green leafy vegetable.
 It is low calorie and packed with nutritious nutrients.

 Remember Popeye the Sailor Man?
 It did wonders for him!

-Assembling some of the ingredients for the spinach balls...
+Assembling some of the ingredients to make the spinach balls.